Romy London

 📖 Instructions (Step-by-Step)

-Below you can find the steps for making Matcha Latte in a blender and making Matcha Latte in a milk frother.
 For best results, read the full instructions first and follow these steps to make a delicious Green Tea Latte in just a few minutes.

-Option 1: Using a Blender
+Option 1: Making Matcha Latte in a Blender

 hot plant milk in a saucepan